RTB‑Compliant Property Management

 British Columbia’s Residential Tenancy Act sets detailed rules for leases, rent increases, deposits and notices.
 The Residential Tenancy Branch (RTB) enforces these rules through prescribed forms and dispute resolution.
 Failure to follow the procedures can void notices or result in financial penalties.

-We use the standard RTB‑1 lease form, serve rent increase notices at least three months in advance using the RTB‑7 form and ensure entries to the unit comply with the 24‑hour notice rule.
-We also conduct documented move‑in and move‑out inspections to protect both landlord and tenant.
+The service uses the standard RTB‑1 lease form, serve rent increase notices at least three months in advance using the RTB‑7 form and ensure entries to the unit comply with the 24‑hour notice rule.
+The service also includes documented move‑in and move‑out inspections to protect both landlord and tenant.

 Ready to Protect Your Investment?